 Yampah (Periderdia spp.) are a humble genus of wild carrots with delicious roots and edible leaves and seeds.

 Yampah is the West's own wild carrot, and a prized native food.
 The roots, leaves and seeds of Yampah are all edible.
-The roots can be eaten raw and have a crisp, juicy texture, reminiscent of a water chestnut.
-When boiled, steamed, sauteed, or fried, the roots have a delicious nutty flavor, reminiscent of parsnip or potato.
+The tuberous roots can be eaten raw and have a crisp, juicy texture, reminiscent of a water chestnut.
+When boiled, steamed, sauteed, or fried, the roots have a sweet & nutty flavor, reminiscent of a sweet potato.
 The roots can also be dried and saved for later re-hydration.
 The leaves are edible when young.
 The seeds can be used as a seasoning, similar to caraway, and some species of Yampah are even included in the same genus as Caraway.

 Yampah roots are a good source of Potassium and Vitamin C, and are high in protein.
 Both root and seed are a carminative, meaning they relieve digestive gas.
 In fact, the uncooked roots are a mild laxative, and consuming larger quantities can be used medicinally for this purpose.